NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Abstract

 \section{Abstract}

-Estimating treatment effects from observational data is a central problem in causal inference.
-Methods to solve this problem exploit inductive biases and heuristics from causal inference to design multi-head neural network architectures and regularizers.
-In this work, we propose to use neurosymbolic program synthesis, a data-efficient, and interpretable technique, to solve the treatment effect estimation problem.
-We theoretically show that neurosymbolic programming can solve the treatment effect estimation problem.
-By designing a Domain Specific Language (DSL) for treatment effect estimation problem based on the inductive biases used in literature, we argue that neurosymbolic programming is a better alternative to treatment effect estimation than traditional methods.
-Our empirical study reveals that our method, which implicitly encodes inductive biases in a DSL, achieves better performance on benchmark datasets than the state-of-the-art methods.
+Causal effect estimation from observational data is a central problem in causal inference.
+Methods based on potential outcomes framework solve this problem by exploiting inductive biases and heuristics from causal inference.
+Each of these methods addresses a specific aspect of causal effect estimation, such as controlling propensity score, enforcing randomization, etc., by designing neural network (NN) architectures and regularizers.
+In this paper, we propose an adaptive method called Neurosymbolic Causal Effect Estimator (NESTER), a generalized method for causal effect estimation.
+NESTER integrates the ideas used in existing methods based on multi-head NNs for causal effect estimation into one framework.
+We design a Domain Specific Language (DSL) tailored for causal effect estimation based on causal inductive biases used in literature.
+We conduct a theoretical analysis to investigate NESTER's efficacy in estimating causal effects.
+Our comprehensive empirical results show that NESTER performs better than state-of-the-art methods on benchmark datasets.